-Chart Question 17: CSOs strategies in Subsahara Africa to cope with drop of revenue since 2006
+Chart Question 17: CSOs strategies in Subsahara Africa to cope with drop of revenue since 2006 f.
+Did you develop additional

 Example from Sub-Saharan Africa A CSO reported:

 "We still are only 2 full time and 4 part time staff working with 1,655 children in 70 different villages.
 The workload has increased, but we have not been able to increase staff ...